Bognor Birdman 2 | Bognor Birdman Pictures

 Bognor Birdmen

-The event gets bigger and bigger every year so much now that the, ahem, "organisers" at the ludicrously named Arun District Council restrict the numbers of Bognor Birdmen taking part!
-However local government workers cannot stop people having fun.
-Today the Bognor Birdman event is very popular and has a tremendous following with many nationalities taking part and the whole Bognor Birdman event attracts media interest from all around the world.
-Many spectators go along for a day out in the sunshine (if they're lucky, as the Bognor Regis weather is often rainy) and the pleasure of seeing people jump off a pier.
-The Bognor Birdman spectators also witness a number of 'professionals' who make quite an effort at seriously trying to fly!
+The event gets bigger and bigger every year but now the, ahem, "organisers" at the ludicrously named Arun District Council restrict the numbers of Bognor Birdmen taking part!
+That's Helf and Safety for you.
+Although these local government workers would struggle to get a job outside of the public sector, they feel they can restrict people having fun.
+How mistaken are they?
+They cannot stop people having fun, and taking part - so the event has found a new home down the road in Worthing.
+Today the birdmen of Bognor event is very popular and has a tremendous following with many nationalities taking part and the whole event attracts media interest from all around the world.
+Many spectators go along for a day out in the sunshine and take great pleasure in seeing people jump off a pier.
+The spectators also witness a number of 'professional' Bognor Birdmen who make quite an effort at seriously trying to fly!
 These brave souls are normally unhitched extreme sports types and/or experienced hang gliding types who generally don't mind having their hang glider get trashed when it crashes into the sea!

 arun district council